dsu-arl/pace-getting-started-dojo2/linuxfundamentals/nanoeditfile/DESCRIPTION.md

+In the previous challenge you saw how to create a file with nano.
-In this challenge you will edit your already existing file with `nano`.
+In this challenge you will see how to edit an existing file.
+*Spoiler Alert: It's easy!*

 To complete this challenge:
 1. Open `my_nano_file.txt` with nano by typing `nano my_nano_file.txt`